cyberrie/Bootstrap-Portfolio/README.md

 ## Acknowledgments

-🌟 Special thanks to Andrew with some assistance in resolving challenge with this project!
+🌟 Special thanks to TA Andrew and his assistance in resolving some challenges with this project!